jedisct1/rust-sieve-cache/README.md

 ## Thread-Safe Implementations

+These implementations are available when using the appropriate feature flags:
+- `SyncSieveCache` is available with the `sync` feature (enabled by default)
+- `ShardedSieveCache` is available with the `sharded` feature (enabled by default)

 ### `SyncSieveCache` - Basic Thread-Safe Cache

 For concurrent access from multiple threads, you can use the `SyncSieveCache` wrapper, which provides thread safety with a single global lock: